Blocked Tear Ducts

 What if glasses do not straighten the eyes?

 When glasses completely realign the eyes and equal vision is achieved nothing further is required.
 However, when the glasses do not completely realign a child’s eyes, surgery may be required.
 Strabismus, like so many other conditions, requires an individualized treatment plan.
 Treatment goals, briefly stated are to make your child see well with each eye individually, to make the eyes as straight as possible so that they can function as a pair, and to improve appearance.
-Dr. Dorfman and Dr. Cardone try to reach these goals by the safest, fastest, most effective means.
+Dr. Dorfman, Dr. Cardone, and Dr. Adams try to reach these goals by the safest, fastest, most effective means.
 Surgery is always held as the last resort by our physicians.

 Special thanks to Pediatric Ophthalmology Consultants for providing the original Focus Effort and Its Relationship to Crossing of the Eye.